huntercash/Schwab/README.md

 - Quandl

 ## Analysis
-Found in Jupyter Notebook\
+- Found in Jupyter Notebook
-**datacleaning/weather.ipynb**
+- **datacleaning/weather.ipynb**

 ## Presentation
 Presentation/weather_exploration.pptx

 ## Sprints
 ### Sprint 1
-- Clean dates in jupyet notebook using pandas, export as CSV
+- Clean dates in jupyter notebook using pandas, export as CSV
-- Upload to mySQL to be used with Flask and create an API to use the data
+- build web framework to graph the data

 ### Sprint 2
 - Create Front End Environment and display stacked graph for financial data to be paired with disaster pricing data.